Greys River District, Cottonwood Campground

-Jack Robertson, who is volunteering for FBT and the BTNF for the first time in summer 2025, says he tries to devote three months of every year to volunteering.
+Jack Robertson volunteered for FBT and the BTNF for the first time in summer 2025, says he tries to devote three months of every year to volunteering.
 “I’ve been doing that since 2019,” he says.
 “I really enjoy it because it gives me a feeling of making a contribution.”
+He’s returning to FBT and the BTNF in 2026 because, “The opportunity to spend time on the forest is a reward in itself.
+It also gives me the opportunity to be help to the Forest Service, to assist visitors, and to protect the wonderful resource with my small contribution.”

 Jack likes doing his volunteer work on public lands.
-Previously he has been a host at the Eagle Creek Campground on the Custer-Gallatin National Forest (just north of the Gardiner entrance to Yellowstone National Park) for two summers and also volunteered with the Bureau of Land Management in Alaska one summer.
+Before the BTNF he was a host at the Eagle Creek Campground on the Custer-Gallatin National Forest (just north of the Gardiner entrance to Yellowstone National Park) for two summers and also volunteered with the Bureau of Land Management in Alaska one summer.

 Jack spends much of his time on public lands today.
 He says there weren’t any national parks or forests near the town where he grew up in southern Arkansas.
 Still, in high school, he wanted to have a career as a forest or national park ranger.